danielburrell/helmgap/README.md

 The above `imageArchive` file is
  - `redis-airgap-6.0.0.tgz` - the container images required by the helm chart, in KBLD image format.

+The above `lockFile` file is
+ - `redis-6.0.0-lock.yml` - the mapping between the sha256 id of each image and the image reference in the chart.

 You can also get a copy of the helm chart (useful!).
 ```java
 File chart = files.getOriginalChart(); //the original chart